Tchotchke Up Your Yard!

 Why?
 Because such things can be time-bandits and money-sinkholes.
 And for the most part, they don't make your house look better, just "busy".
 In fact, to sell your home, your Real Estate Agent will likely advise you to take down most of it.

 The problems with yard tchotchke are multifold:

-2. Creates maintenance - an item to mow around, weed whack, clean, maintain, renew: For every item you add, you add another "thing" to maintain.
+2. Creates maintenance: Yard ornaments are just an item to mow around, weed whack, clean, maintain, renew.
+For every item you add, you add another "thing" to maintain.
 You go away on vacation, and you come back to find that everything needs maintenance.
 Pretty soon you either stop going away, or it all starts to look like hell when you get overwhelmed.